MileHacker Logo

 Group Travel Logistics

 For attractions, inquire about group tickets in advance.
 This sometimes yields a discount or simplifies entry.
 For larger groups, you might want to hire a private a minivan or bus with a driver for local sightseeing and transfers.
 This offers convenience and avoids the complexities of public transportation for a group.
 Make reservations for group dinners, especially in popular restaurants.
-Choose restaurants with varied menus to cater to different tastes.
+Choose eateries with varied menus to cater to different tastes.